 The French company Thales Group is one of the major players in the biometrics market.
 Thales’ “Digital identity & security” segment, created in 2018 as a result of the acquisition of the digital security company Gemalto, brought in revenue of almost three billion U.S. dollars in 2020.
 Another French company IDEMIA is a provider of identity-related security services and has a big focus on biometrics solutions, both for private companies and governments.
 IDEMIA's annual sales amounted to 2.3 billion U.S. dollars in 2019.

 Trends and concerns

-While the technology is helpful in increasing security and convenience in many ways, it does create some new risks.
-With consumers increasingly worried about data privacy, biometric data only increases this fear.
-IT professionals view the technology as one of the most secure forms of authentication available, but many still fear the risk of false positives and or compromised identifiers.
-The advantages seem to heavily outweigh the fears, driving revenues and usage rates higher every year, and IT and cyber security professionals are investing heavily into biometric technology as a way of ensuring the continued success of their companies.
-Overall, biometric technology has established itself as an integral security feature in a world that is becoming more digital every day, and hence requires increasingly advanced methods of securing information.
+The use of biometrics for digital identity is the most significant development that is shaping the industry currently and in the near future.
+While the technology helps increase security and convenience in many ways, it does create some new risks.
+The aspects of biometrics that the public is most concerned with are the use of biometric data as a means to mass surveillance and the risk of misidentifications.
+The advantages seem to heavily outweigh the fears, driving revenues and usage rates higher every year, and software developers engage widely with biometric technologies to continue developing newer applications and solutions.
+Overall, biometric technology has established itself as an integral security feature in a world that is becoming more digital every day, and hence requires increasingly advanced methods of securing and accessing information.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering the IT security & services market